ansible/awx/docs/docsite/rst/userguide/projects.rst

 Clicking on **Job Templates** allows you to add and review any job templates or workflow templates associated with this project.

 .. image:: ../common/images/projects-templates-example-list.png
+   :alt: List of job templates associated with this project.

 Click on the recent jobs that ran using that template to see its details and other useful information.
 You can sort this list by various criteria, and perform a search to filter the templates of interest.

 .. image:: ../common/images/projects-templates-search-dropdown.png
+   :alt: Job Templates tab of the project showing an example drop-down menu that can be used to filter your search.

 From this view, you can also launch (|launch|),  edit (|edit|), or copy (|copy|) the template configuration.

 .. |launch| image:: ../common/images/launch-button.png
+   :alt: launch button

 Work with Schedules